 Small stream trout fishing

-For a long time I overlooked small stream fishing.
-When I first began with this hobby I was likely like most people – focused on catching as many fish as possible, and the largest fish possible.
-As I have become a more advanced fly fisherman I have realized that the most joy of fly fishing comes from catching fish using different techniques, in different areas, and most of all having the ability to catch exactly what you are targeting.
+For a long time I overlooked small stream trout fishing.
+When I first began with this hobby I was probably like most people – focused on catching as many fish as possible, and the largest fish possible.
+As I have become a more advanced fly fisherman I have realized that most of the joy fly fishing can bring comes from catching fish using different techniques, in different areas, and most of all having the ability to catch exactly what you are targeting.
 By switching my attitude around what fish I catch and how I catch them, I have found greater fulfillment.

 Summer provides great opportunities to target pools with dry flies.
 The July-August boom of terrestrial bugs is my favorite time to small stream fish.
 At this time I will use hoppers, beetles, and ants to target pools.
 Terrestrial insects are so clumsy themselves, that delivering a terrestrial fly naturally is a fun experience.
 My go to small stream rod is a 7’6” 2 wt Redington CT that I received over ten years ago.
 This rod has withstood the test of time and has netted me many great trout over the years.
 Small streams offer a great chance to practice reading water.
 Since everything is on a smaller scale, it is easy to observe seams, soft water, pools, etc. I will often fish between a 7’6’ and 9” leader on the tip of my line.
 I find that a shorter leader works when targeting pocket water because much of the leader remains off the water anyways.
 However, when fishing a small stream just like a larger river with clear runs, I like to use a longer leader.